rakhimov/scram/README.rst

 #.
 Download `Ubuntu 14.04`_
 #.
 Follow the installation instructions for Linux machines.

-The other option is to use MinGW_ or Cygwin_ and to build on Windows machine, but this option is not yet tested.
+The other option is to use MinGW_ or Cygwin_ and to build on Windows.
+Currently only Cygwin_ has been tested to produce binaries on Windows.

 .. _`Ubuntu 14.04`:
     http://www.ubuntu.com/download